How to Get Around Disney World

 the atmosphere for God’s miraculous answers.” – Kevin Shorter

 I pulled joy out of the fruit of the Spirit because too many Christians have forgotten it is required.
 Prayer is to be enjoyed.
 You get to spend time with the One who created you and loves you.
 You get filled with purpose and direction in life.
-You find joy through prayer because it is one thing that you were specifically created for.
+And, you find joy through prayer because it is one thing that you were specifically created for.
 If you don’t find joy in prayer, go to a trusted friend who you can talk it over with.
 Don’t stop sharing with this person until you find the joy.
 What you will find is that there is a lie you are believing about God that is stopping up the fount of joy.

 “God wants us to push the limits